What Happens If a Tow Truck Damages Your Car?

 - It is possible that liability coverage will not immediately refund your charges; nonetheless, it can make the towing business or driver liable for the financial implications for which they are responsible.

-Before making any claims, review the specifics of your insurance policy to gain a comprehensive understanding of the potential impact on your premiums and the costs associated with deductibles.
+Before making any claims, review the specifics of your insurance policy to understand the potential impact on your premiums and the costs associated with deductibles.

 Determining the Tow Driver’s Liability

 Could the tow truck driver be held accountable for the damage?
 It depends on the circumstances.
 If the driver was negligent or failed to adhere to established safety protocols during the tow, they may be held accountable for damaged property.
-An example of negligence could be using equipment that is not appropriate for the type of vehicle, driving recklessly and causing an accident, or inadequately securing the car.
+An example of negligence could be using equipment that is not appropriate for the type of vehicle, driving recklessly and causing an accident, or inadequately securing the car—actions that can easily lead to preventable damage and serious liability.

 Tow truck drivers must always adhere to industry safety regulations; failure to do so might result in a liability lawsuit.